TarodBOFH/tarodbofh.github.io/_pages/curriculum-vitae.md

 ```
 - Competence Lead for AML & CTF Screening
 - Senior Engineering Manager
-- Transform a team coming from bad experiences from 3 engineers +2 consultants to three teams (7+7+2)
+- Transform a team coming from bad experiences from 3+2 to 7+7+2
-- Define the next generation architecture for the real time screening backbone in Klarna, getting ready for
+- Define the next generation architecture for real time AML & CTF screening in Klarna:
-next peak season.
-The limits of the legacy architecture were already met the previous peak season
+  - Getting ready for next peak season (limits reached previous peak season)
+  - Cost-effective solution for screening & re-screening
+  - Cloud Native & highly scalable
-- Participate and evolve Madrid Engineering hiring pipeline, focusing on candidate experience and training
+- Participate and evolve Madrid Engineering hiring pipeline, focusing on
-other interviewers
+  - Candidate experience
+  - Training and coaching of interviewers
+  - Process definition
-- Define KPIs and culture for the whole domain engineering team
+- Define KPIs and culture for the whole AML & CTF domain engineering team
 ```
 </div>